techno-cat/logue-user-modfx-flg1/README.md

 # flg1
-This is simple flanger,
+This is simple chorus / flanger,
 can use as `USER MODULATION FX`.

 # Parameters
 - time
 Modulation rate.
 - depth
-Modulation depth.
+Modulation depth / Feedback gain.

 # How to build
 1. Clone (or download) and setup [logue-sdk](https://github.com/korginc/logue-sdk).